 Here are some of the ways we have used the iPad as a family; we have:

-- Read the Toy Story interactive storybook at bedtime
+Read the Toy Story interactive storybook at bedtime

-- Snuggled on the couch with one of our kids to watch a movie
+Snuggled on the couch with one of our kids to watch a movie

-- Used to Maps with my daughter to explore our neighborhood using Street View
+I use Maps with my daughter to explore our neighborhood using Street View

-- We're looking forward to using it with a vehicle mounting kit, when we travel this summer.
+We're looking forward to using it with a vehicle mounting kit when we travel this summer.

 When I'm home with the kids, I don't want to have to boot up the computer.
 The iPad is fast: I open the case, and I can access my email, Facebook, and the web right away.
 I don't have to type in a web address; I just tap the icon with my finger and I'm there.

-Previously she was hesitant to use iCal and Contacts on the Mac, because she'd have to boot up the computer (or "wake it up") to use them.
-But the iPad feels more accessible; it's on the kitchen counter, and she can pick it up and use it right away if she needs to look up something.
+Previously she hesitated to use iCal and Contacts on the Mac because she'd have to boot up the computer (or "wake it up") to use them.
+But the iPad feels more accessible; it's on the kitchen counter, and she can pick it up and use it immediately if she needs to look up something.